Saturday, September 17, 2011

 Industry watchers have been predicting that Amazon will introduce a tablet later this year — if so, it stands to be a big hit.
 In August, the technology and market analysis firm Forrester Research said that Amazon could sell between 3 million and 5 million tablets in the last quarter of this year, if the company prices the (not-yet-announced) device at $300 or less.

 Amazon proved it could transform the publishing landscape by introducing its Kindle e-reader in November 2007.
 Before that, e-books were an oddity, and e-readers strange, unloved creatures.
 After Amazon put the Kindle in front of book buyers, everything changed; readers embraced the device.
 Last summer, the online bookseller saw e-book sales overtake its print book sales.
-During the first half of this year, Random House, the world's biggest publisher, saw more than 20% of its U.S. revenue come from e-book
+During the first half of this year, Random House, the world's biggest publisher, saw more than 20% of its U.S. revenue come from e-books.

 The Economist: "Great Digital Expectations"